ArneBachmann/sos/README.md

 ## Comparison with Traditional VCSs ##
-When completing SOS 1.0 I incidentally discovered an interesting article by ... that discusses central weaknesses in the design of VCSs, with a focus on Git.
-Many of these arguments I have intuitively felt to be true as well and were the reason for the development of SOS: mainly the reduction of barriers between the developer's typical workflow and the VCS, which is most often used as a structured tool for "type and save in increments", while advanced features of Git are just very difficult to remember and get done right.
+While completing version 1.0 of SOS, I incidentally discovered an interesting [article by Gregory Szorc](https://gregoryszorc.com/blog/2017/12/11/high-level-problems-with-git-and-how-to-fix-them/) that discusses central weaknesses in the design of popular VCSs, with a focus on Git.
+Many of his arguments I have intuitively felt to be true as well and were the reason for the development of SOS: mainly the reduction of barriers between the developer's typical workflow and the VCS, which is most often used as a structured tool for "type and save in increments", while advanced features of Git are just very difficult to remember and get done right.

 - While Git is basically a large key-value store with a thin access interface on top, SOS keeps a very clear (folder) structure of branches, revisions and files
 - Compared to SVN SOS's file store is much simpler and doesn't require an integrated database